BATTERY DISCLAIMER FROM JUST BB GUNS

 IMPORTANT!!!
 READ MANUAL in its entirety before use.
-Take proper precautions when handling Lithium-ion (Li-ion) /Lithium Polymer (LiPo) batteries, as they are different than NiMH or NiCd batteries!
-Failure to follow these instructions can result in severe or permanent damage to battery, cause serious personal injury, or lead to fire.
+Take proper precautions when handling Lithium-ion (Li-ion)/Lithium Polymer (LiPo) batteries, as they are different from NiMH or NiCd batteries!
+Failure to follow these instructions can result in severe or permanent damage to the battery, cause serious personal injury, or lead to fire.

 NEVER use a NiCd/NiMH charger to charge Li-ion/LiPo batteries.
-Use a charger designed for charge LiPo/Li-ion batteries only.
+Use a charger designed for charging LiPo/Li-ion batteries only.

 ALWAYS inspect the battery to ensure there are no signs of damage, deformity, or swelling before charging.
 If there are, do not continue charging the battery, and follow the proper procedures to dispose of the battery.

 ALWAYS charge batteries in a fireproof container and away from combustible material.
-Do not charge on surfaces that can catch fire – this includes; wood, cloth, carpet, or in the application’s device.
+Do not charge on surfaces that can catch fire – this includes, but is not limited to; wood, cloth, carpet, or in the application’s device.

 NEVER charge batteries unattended.
 Always remain in constant observation of the charging process & react to potential problems that may occur.